osue-tuwien/info-beamer-node/README.md

-info-beamer-node for OSUE exams
+info-beamer-node for OSUE Exams
 ===============================

 An info-beamer node from [dividuum/info-beamer-nodes](https://github.com/dividuum/info-beamer-nodes), modified for the OSUE exams @ TU Wien.

-The subdirectory 'scripts' contains startup scripts for the Raspberry Pi or Jetson TK boards connected to the displays of our labs, and a tool to generate the exam schedule for the nodes.
+The subdirectory `scripts` contains startup scripts for the Raspberry Pi or Jetson TK boards connected to the displays of our labs, and a tool to generate the exam schedule for the nodes.